 Terrific Tips for Treating the Tricksters in Saratoga

-If you want to be known as the house that all the kids look forward to trick-or-treating at each year consider the following tips when it comes to which candy to buy and hand out.
+Want to be known as the house all the kids look forward to scoping out each Halloween for trick-or-treating?
+Consider the following tips when it comes to which candy to buy and hand out.
 Make your younger neighbors happy this Halloween by giving out the best - and avoiding the worst - candy.

 Great Halloween Candy to Hand Out

 You don't have to go for the full sized - although it's nice - because the mini versions will do just fine.
 Reese's Peanut Butter Cups always aim to please.
 There is just something about the combination of peanut butter and chocolate that makes our mouths do a happy dance.

 2) Dum Dum Pops

 Kids still love lollipops and Dum Dums are a great choice!
 They're smaller than other lollipops so they're not a full commitment - you can move on to other candy fairly quickly - but at the same time they do dissolve fairly slowly.
 They're the ideal size, taste, and treat.